Ghosts

 “They were authentic and they were honest,” she added.
 “They didn’t want to exploit our family, they just simply wanted to bring the truth to light, and for that, I will always be thankful.”

-Bathsheba: Search for Evil will premiere to the world on T+E, Oct.
+Bathsheba: Search for Evil will premiere to the world on T+E, on Oct.
 11 at 9 p.m.
 Creep Week runs from Oct.
 9 to Oct.
 17. Be sure to visit T+E for more exclusive content.

 Comments are closed.